 AM When I was planning to get a job in Europe, I thought I should do an internship first.
 Getting an internship was actually a hypothesis for me.
 Hypothesis about confidence in getting a job in Europe and testing me living in a new culture.
 I was eager to verify that hypothesis.

-So, I had to put extra attention to make this happen.
-After courses in the evening, I worked on refining my portfolio , digging studios and listing them up, writing cover letters.
+So, I had to pay extra attention to make this happen.
+After courses in the evening, I worked on refining my portfolio, digging studios and listing them up, and writing cover letters.
 I ended up contacting more than fifty studios and companies.
 Some of them were searching for interns and some were not.
 I just sent emails to all of them with my portfolio.

 SL So, you came back to UNIST from Germany.
 What was your next step from there?